100 Years of Trouble!

-Over the years, the restaurant was sold and renamed the Green Door Tavern, which was originated because if the door of a restaurant was painted green during prohibition indicated the presence of a speakeasy in that establishment.
+Over the years, the restaurant was sold and renamed the Green Door Tavern — if the door of a restaurant was painted green during prohibition, it indicated the presence of a speakeasy in that establishment.

 Today, the Green Door remains true to its historic Chicago roots.

 From its earliest days, The Green Door Tavern has been a neighborhood favorite.
 It’s warm wooden interiors, decorative backsplash of memorabilia from days long past, and down-to-earth staff have kept its many loyal customers happy through Chicago’s bitter winters to its hot, summer nights.

 Over the years the menu has changed, but the theme has remained the same – “eat, drink, be merry”…and occasionally cheer for Chicago’s winning sports stars – the Bears, Bulls, Hawks, Sox and Cubs.

 The Green Door staff is committed to making every visit memorable and to satisfy every hungry mouth that wanders in off Orleans Street .
 We hope you’ll agree that our pub is your home away from home – be it out of state, out of country, or just down the street.

 Lets get Green together.

 We know everyone is trying to be more "Green" these days.
 Well here's your chance to show them that you are just as committed to it as they are - come celebrate with us on St. Paddy's Day.

 - 2015 -